 Average Length: 70 Hours

-One of the best RPGs to have the unfortunate luck of being trapped on Nintendo’s Wii U console, Xenoblade Chronicles X has you playing as an original character that joins BLADE, an organization fighting to ensure humanity’s survival following Earth’s destruction.
+One of the best RPGs to have the unfortunate luck of being trapped in Nintendo’s Wii U console, Xenoblade Chronicles X, has you playing as an original character that joins BLADE, an organization fighting to ensure humanity’s survival following Earth’s destruction.
 After crash landing on a strange planet called Mira, you and your fellow survivors set out to explore Mira’s five continents amidst a war with an alien race known as the Ganglion.

 Xenoblade Chronicles X’s campaign takes place over the course of 14 chapters, including prologue and epilogue sections, in addition to a plethora of side missions that can easily extend its playtime beyond the suggested 70-hour runtime.
 Although the game is considered a spin-off, it features many themes and references to older Xenoblade Chronicles games that longtime fans will instantly recognize.